OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

  10   one-fabricmanager   running
 ```

-Configure this validation by using `opennebula-fabricmanager.rb` script on the host:
+Optionally, configure this validation by using `opennebula-fabricmanager.rb` script on the host:

 ```bash
 oneadmin@opennebula-gpu01:~$ /usr/lib/one/opennebula-fabricmanager.rb --status